Royal Golf Hotel

 In 1906 Millicent Duchess of Sutherland asked King Edward VII to grant the title 'Royal' to the Dornoch Golf Club, a move which lead to a marked expansion in membership.

-Royal Dornoch has been named the second best in the World by Golf Digest, pipped only by Northern Irelands Royal County Down and placed three spots ahead of St Andrews' famous Old Course.
+Royal Dornoch has been named No 1 in the world by Golfscape and 4th best in the World outside the USA by Golf Digest, pipped only by Northern Irelands Royal County Down and placed three spots ahead of St Andrews' famous Old Course.
 Dornoch's members include legends of the game Greg Norman, Ernie Els and Tom Watson.

 Royal Dornoch is as much-loved for its technical difficulty as it is for its stunning views across the Dornoch Firth and Sutherland hills.